 Vive la différence

 As humans, we have different perspectives, ideas, and opinions, and I wouldn’t have it any other way.
 So how can we come back together in ways that respect individual perspectives and choices without our differences creating divides and destroying connection?
-I have some ideas to share that I’ll be putting into practice in just a couple of weeks as I gather a diverse group of women into sacred circle.
+I have some ideas to share that I’ll be putting into practice as I gather my diverse groups of women into sacred circle.

 Acknowledging my privilege